SirLennox/invalidbotter/README.md

 # InvalidBotter
-The InvalidBotter is a minecraft botting tool with terminal GUI.
+The InvalidBotter is a minecraft botting tool.

+It is based on a Terminal GUI.

+It is 100£% customizable:

-It is 99% customizable.
-You can make your own plugins (commands/modules) and use them or share them to your friends or commiunity.
+You can make your own plugins (commands/modules) and share them to your friends or commiunity.
-Or you can use plugins from 3rd party developers.
+Also you can use plugins from 3rd party developers.

 ## Installation

 ### Windows:
 1. Install **npm**
 2. Open your command line (cmd) **with adminstrator**
 3. Type in ``npm install invalidbotter -g``
 4. Execute ``invalidbotter`` and the InvalidBotter will show up.
 5. Have fun

 ### Linux:
 1. Install **npm**
 2. Open your terminal